Trev241/bard/README.md

 # Bard

 A simple Discord bot built on the [discord.py](https://github.com/Rapptz/discord.py) wrapper that offers basic commands for playing music on a server.
+Bard also uses an experimental extension that allows it to process vocal instructions.
 It is intended for private use only.

 ## How do I run it?

 The bot comes with a launcher that allows you to remotely boot up the bot.
 However, it is not absolutely necessary and is not the only way to start the bot.
 You may also manually boot up the bot locally on your system as you normally would, if that is what you prefer.

 ### Without the launcher